-Ah, yes.
-The annual chore of completing and lodging an income tax return.
-Although we may dread this yearly task, homeowners should feel relieved to know that they’re entitled to certain tax credits and rebates that can provide tax deductions and save you money.
+It’s time again to complete the dreaded chore of filing your annual income tax return.
+Although many of us hate this yearly task.
+Homeowners will be relieved to know that they’re entitled to certain tax credits and rebates that can provide tax deductions and save you money.
 That’s right!
-Homeowner tax credits are a great way for property owners, the self-employed and real estate investors to save on taxes, each year.
-So, if you own property — even if it’s outside of Canada — or you’re a non-resident who owns property here, be sure to use tax deductions specifically designed to significantly reduce your tax bill.
+Homeowner tax credits are a great way for property owners, the self-employed and real estate investors to save on taxes.
+So, if you own property — even if it’s outside of Canada — or you’re a non-resident who owns property here, be sure to use tax deductions specifically designed to reduce your tax bill.

-It’s always worth it to spend some extra time researching these tax deductions or to sit down with an accountant to make sure you’re not paying higher taxes than necessary.
+It’s always worth it to spend some extra time researching these tax deductions.
+Or sit down with an accountant to make sure you’re not paying higher taxes than necessary.
 Check out these four scenarios and see which applies to you.

 Canadian homeowner tax credits

-If you purchased a home for the first time last year, then Lien 369 on your tax return — the first-time home buyers tax credit — is the one for you.
+If you purchased a home for the first time last year, then Line 369 on your tax return — the first-time home buyers tax credit — is the one for you.
 This federal credit of $5,000 is designed to make it easier for first-time buyers to enter the housing market.
-To be eligible you can not have owned a property in the previous four years and you need to have a qualifying home.
-Qualifying homes must be registered to your or your common-law partner and must be located in Canada.
+To be eligible you cannot have owned a property in the previous four years and you need to have a qualifying home.
+However, qualifying homes must be registered to you or your common-law partner and must be located in Canada.
 Joint owners can also split the claim, but the total cannot exceed $5,000 for one property.

 2. Credits for energy efficiency